AaritDutta/Quiz-Game-/README.md

 Installation:
 Clone this repository: git clone
-Navigate into the project directory: cd python-quiz-game Install the necessary dependencies: pip install -r requirements.txt Run the game: python main.py
+Navigate into the project directory and open  Game.py Run the game: python Game.py

 Contributing: